 How much compensation can I claim for a car accident injury?

 The whole aim of making an injury claim is to receive compensation for the pain, suffering and financial losses that have been inflicted upon you by the negligent actions of a third party.
 So wanting to know how much compensation you may be entitled to claim is naturally going to be a key question for anyone thinking about making a claim.

-The quickest and easiest way of finding out the potential value of your claim is to contact our injury lawyers for a free case assessment.
-After discussing the circumstances of your car accident and the injuries and losses you have suffered, our solicitors will be able to calculate the likely compensation amount you should be entitled to.
+The quickest and easiest way of finding out the potential value of your claim is to contact an injury lawyer for a free case assessment.
+After discussing the circumstances of your car accident and the injuries and losses you have suffered, your solicitors will be able to calculate the likely compensation amount you should be entitled to.